Faithlife/styled-ui/packages/color-picker/README.md

 - `hexColors`: an array of hex color codes to display
 - `set`: the function for setting the color (from `useColor`)
 - `isInitiallyOpen`: should this section default to open

+## FAQ

+### Why `HslSaturationSlider`?
+The `s` in `hsl` and `hsv` are actually different values ([see here](https://en.wikipedia.org/wiki/HSL_and_HSV)).
+As such, I felt it was prudent to make clear that this is an `hsl` saturation slider, and not an `hsv` one.

+However, the `h` value *is* the same, so the `HueSlider` is used for both.

+### Why use `hsl` internally?
+Why not use `hex` or (other format here)?
+Deriving everything from a single internal format is really nice, as it avoids any potential issues where the different used formats get out of sync with each other.
+However, the choice of internal format is important.
+`hsl` is chosen for two main reasons:

+First, higher precision.
+Hex for instance, can only store `256` unique values per channel, but `hsl` uses floats.
+RGB can technically store floats though, so...

+Second, round-trip conversions.
+Many hsl values do not round trip from rgb; primarily speaking, monochromatic colors.
+Any color with a saturation of 0 (or a lightness of 1 or 0) will actually lose the hue value in a round-trip to and from rgb, because the actual hue of the value doesn't matter if the color is grayscale.

+This makes for a poor experience when using an hsv box picker, as round-tripping to rgb and back would cause the hue to reset to 0 any time the saturation or value bottoms-out.

+### Why not use `hsv` then, since it's the format of the box picker?
+It mostly doesn't matter, so the main reason is that `hsl` is supported in css while `hsv` is not.
+This makes it an outlier, in that it is the only one of the four formats that cannot be directly used in css.